-1. General.-In Official Year Book No. 39, a detailed description is given of the development of electricity generation in the cities of Melbourne, Geelong, Bendigo and Ballarat up to the time of transfer of control of electricity undertakings in those cities to the State Electricity Commission of Victoria.
-An account is also given of the events culminating in the establishment of the Commission in 1919, and of the early developments in the Commission's undertakings.

-2. State Electricity Commission of Victoria.-(i) Power and Fuel Authority.
+- 1. General.-In Official Year Book No. 39, a detailed description is given of the development of electricity generation in the cities of Melbourne, Geelong, Bendigo and Ballarat up to the time of transfer of control of electricity undertakings in those cities to the State Electricity Commission of Victoria.
+An account is also given of the events culminating in the establishment of the Commission in 1919, and of the early developments in the Commission's undertakings. - 2.
+State Electricity Commission of Victoria.-(i) Power and Fuel Authority.
 Since it began operating in 1919, the State Electricity Commission has expanded and co-ordinated the production and supply of electricity on a State-wide basis to the point where its system now generates almost all the electricity produced in Victoria and serves about 97 per cent. of the population through a supply net-work covering more than three-quarters of the populated area of the State.

 Development of Victoria's electricity system is based on the utilization for both power and fuel of Victoria's extensive brown coal resources in the Latrobe Valley in eastern Gippsland, with supplementary development of the hydro-electric potential of north-eastern Victoria.
 Victoria is entitled to one-third of the electricity from the Snowy Mountains Hydro-electric Scheme, after the Commonwealth has taken the power it needs for the Australian Capital Territory and within the Snowy Mountains area.
 Output from the Snowy scheme was made available to Victoria in the latter half of 1959.
 Victoria also shares with New South Wales in the electricity generated at Hume Hydro Station on the River Murray.
-Two-thirds of the State's electricity is generated from brown coal, either used in its raw state or manufactured into higher quality fuel in the form of brown coal briquettes.
-Nearly ninety-nine per cent. of the brown coal and all the briquette fuel are supplied by undertakings which the Commission itself owns and operates.
-Output of brown coal in 1959-60 from the three open cuts at Yallourn, Yallourn North and Morwell totalled 13,249,496 tons, of which 8,899,324 tons were used in the Commission's own power stations, and 3,594,636 tons were manufactured into 974,670 tons of brown coal briquettes, 33 per cent. of the briquette output then being used for electricity production in metropolitan and provincial steam power stations.
+Nearly four-fifths of the State's electricity is generated from brown coal, either used in its raw state or manufactured into higher quality fuel in the form of brown coal briquettes.
+All of the brown coal and briquette fuel is supplied by undertakings which the Commission itself owns and operates.
+Output of brown coal in 1960-61 from the three open cuts at Yallourn, Yallourn North and Morwell totalled 15,221,385 tons, of which 9,390,007 tons were used in the Commission's own power stations, and 5,343,214 tons were manufactured into 1,806,619 tons of brown coal briquettes, 51 per cent. of the briquette output then being used for electricity production in metropolitan and provincial steam power stations.

 The two functions, generation of electricity and production of fuel, are closely integrated.
-Apart from the large proportion of brown coal and briquette fuel directly consumed in the power stations, the actual process of briquette manufacture results also in large-scale generation of electricity, since the steam needed for processing the raw coal in the briquette factory is first used to operate turbo-generators in the power plant which functions in association with the briquette works.
+Apart from the large proportion of brown coal and briquette fuel consumed in the power stations, the actual process of briquette manufacture results also in large-scale generation of electricity, since the steam needed for processing the raw coal for briquetting is first used to operate turbo-generators.